-AREA AFFECTED DAMAGE AREA AFFECTED DATE HAZARD TYPE MAGNITUDE NOTES HUNTINGTON, PROSSER, ALCO 7/17/2014 Flash Flood, Hail 0.88 in. \$5,000 Excessive heavy rainfall developed across portions of East Central Texas during the late evening hours of July 17th and continued into the predawn hours of July 18th.
-A vehicle was underwater on Hwy.
-69 in Huntington in front of the Texas State Bank.
-Southwood Drive in Lufkin also flooded.
+AREA AFFECTED DATE HAZADD TVDE MACHITUDE DAMAGE DATE HAZARD TYPE MAGNITUDE NOTES HUNTINGTON, PROSSER, ALCO 7/17/2014 Flash Flood, Hail 0.88 in. \$5,000 Southwood Drive in Lufkin also flooded.
 Rainfall on the south side of town totaled in excess of 6 inches.
 Nickel size hail was reported north of Huntington.
 LUFKIN, POLLOK 7/3/2014 High Wind, Hail 53 kts.
 EG, 1.00 in. \$0 Trees were downed on a powerline on FM.
 819 east of Burke.
 Quarter size hail was reported on North Timberland Drive near the intersection of Kurth Drive.
 Trees and powerlines were downed in the Pollock community near the Hwy.
 7 and Hwy.
 69 intersection.
 HERTY, PROSSER 5/12/2014 Flash Flood \$0 Numerous county roads in the northern section of the county were closed due to flooding.
 Lufkin Police Department reported a road closure on Frank Street from excessive heavy rainfall.
 DUNAGAN STATION, DIBOLL 4/6/2014 Hail 1.75 in. \$0 LUFKIN 3/28/2014 High Wind 57 kts.
 EG \$0 Widespread wind damage was reported across all of Angelina County.
 Numerous trees were downed, along with many powerlines resulting in widespread power outages.
 Some structural damage was also reported with roof damage either from the wind or from fallen trees, along with trees on automobiles.
 HERTY, REDLAND 3/16/2014 Hail 1.00 in. \$0 LUFKIN 2/20/2014 High Wind 53 kts.
 EG \$0 The local police department reported that a large tree top was blown onto Hwy.
 69 in the southern portion of town just outside the loop.